 A handsaw, wood glue, sanding sponge, hammer, nails, drill, impact driver, screws, plywood, and redwood dimensional lumber.

 According to census.gov (2021), Women are nearly half of the United States workforce but only 27% of STEAM workers and 10.3% of construction jobs are held by women.

 About Our Workshop Space

 Women of Toledo is located on the 3rd Floor of the historic Secor Building in the heart of Downtown Toledo.
 A former school space for the Horizon Science Academy, we took over the space in 2017.
 Since then, with the support from the Secor building management, Zaleski Development we have been patching and painting the walls, refinishing the floor, built out four different spaces which include:

-A meeting room with a projector, whiteboards, and seats 14-18 people depending on the activity.
+A meeting room with a projector, whiteboards, and seats up to 18 people depending on the activity.

 An open 1500-square-foot common space dedicated to woodworking and carpentry area.

 What to expect during these programs:

 Builders must commit to attending all 5 sessions for the week they register for the program.
 These sessions are held Monday through Friday from 9 am to 4 pm. *Subject to change